Imagine spending countless hours crafting a marketing plan only to find potential customers leaving your site without clicking on your CTA button.

 Users are more likely to skim over text instead of reading every word.
 If your CTA copy isn’t eye-catching and legible, visitors are likely to miss it and go somewhere else.

 Make sure your CTA copy conveys a clear and compelling message.
-You don’t want your CTA copy to be too small, too fancy, or too complex.
-If you want the words of your CTA copy to sink in, create a visual hierarchy by learning how to choose the best website fonts.
+A good call to action shouldn’t be too small, fancy, or too complex.
+Create visual hierarchy to help your CTA copy sink in (knowing how to choose the best website fonts can help).

 Canva uses this approach well on its homepage.

-Notice how the CTA button uses a font that’s easy to read.
+Notice how this button uses a font that’s easy to read.
 Canva also uses a visual hierarchy through varying colors and sizes with other text elements on the page.

 4. Use vibrant colors